Processing

 Name of the chosen model

-Message
+Message to data

 This component formats DataFrame